Aarush-Popli-zz/Personal_Assistant/README.md

   - Rock Paper Scissor
   - Online Games

+## Smart Reply
+- How are you?
+- Who are you?
+- Tell me something
+- When is your birthday?
+- You're so funny
+- Thank You
+- I'm sorry

 ### To get started, run SECURITY.py file to register your face and to use it...